NicolasChoukroun/altcoin-genesis/README.md

 <h1>How to use it?</h1>

-1- Copy the function at the top of you chainparams.cpp code.
+1- Copy the function at the top of you chainparams.cpp code.<br>
 2- copy the call to the function after the call to CreateGenesisBlock, it should look like this

 ```